phalcon/documentation/docs/tutorial-basic.md

 }
 ```

 The controller classes must have the suffix `Controller` and controller actions must have the suffix `Action`.
-For more information you can read our document about [controllers][controllers].
+For more information you can read our document about [controllers](controllers.md).
 If you access the application from your browser, you should see something like this:

 ![](assets/images/content/tutorial-basic-1.png)

-!!! success "NOTE"
+> **Congratulations, you are Phlying with Phalcon!**

-    **Congratulations, you are Phlying with Phalcon!**
+{: .alert .alert-info }

 ## Sending Output to a View
 Sending output to the screen from the controller is at times necessary but not desirable as most purists in the MVC community will attest.
 Everything must be passed to the view that is responsible for outputting data on screen.
 Phalcon will look for a view with the same name as the last executed action inside a directory named as the last executed controller.

-Therefore, in our case if the URL is:
+Therefore in our case if the URL is:

 ```php
 http://localhost/